Concordium/concordium.github.io/source/mainnet/net/guides/deciding-wallet.rst

       - Creation of identities
       - Creation of identities
       - Creation of identities
-   *  - Creation and management of baker accounts
+   *  - Creation and management of validator accounts
-      - Creation and management of baker accounts.
+      - Creation and management of validator accounts.
 Rewards are visible in the wallet.
-      - Creation and management of baker accounts.
+      - Creation and management of validator accounts.
 Rewards are visible in the wallet.
-      - Creation and management of baker accounts.
+      - Creation and management of validator accounts.
 Rewards are visible in the wallet.
    *  - A node is required
-      - A node is not needed unless baking
+      - A node is not needed unless validator
-      - A node is not needed unless baking
+      - A node is not needed unless validator
-      - A node is not needed unless baking
+      - A node is not needed unless validator
    *  - Cannot connect to dApps
       - Cannot connect to dApps
       - Can connect to dApps